 </aside>

-<aside> 🚀 Make innovation stick: Motivation is a particular thing for change and innovation.
-Employees are individuals and respond in their unique ways to their work.
-The leader’s job is to be thoughtful about getting the most out of people: enabling and encouraging their discretionary effort.
-For creativity and agility to thrive, companies should revisit these new ways of thinking year after year, and, although may reiterate projects, the innovative spirit should remain undiluted.
+<aside> 🚀 Make innovation stick: Motivation is particularly important for change and innovation.
+Employees are individuals who respond uniquely to their work.
+The leader’s job is to be thoughtful about getting the most out of people, enabling and encouraging their discretionary effort.
+For creativity and agility to thrive, companies should revisit these new ways of thinking year after year, and although they may reiterate projects, the innovative spirit should remain undiluted.

 </aside>